carlos-wong/cerebro-yasyoudao/src/Readme.md

 # Cerebro Yes another Youdao

-fork from https://github.com/lcjnil/cerebro-youdao but the repo is to old for cerebro so I am create another. user the config of lcjnil, if you ask I will remove your api key.
+fork from https://github.com/lcjnil/cerebro-youdao but the repo is to old for cerebro so I am create another.

 Youdao translate plugin for cerebro